 The quiescent state of a link output is low.
 Each data byte is transmitted as a high start bit followed by a one bit followed by eight data bits followed by a low stop bit.
 The least significant bit of data is transmitted first.
 After transmitting a data byte the sender waits for the acknowledge, which consists of a high start bit followed by a zero bit.
-The acknowledge signifies both that a process was able to receive the acknowledge data byte and that the receiving link is able to receive another byte.
+The acknowledge signifies both that a process was able to receive the acknowledged data byte and that the receiving link is able to receive another byte.
 The sending link reschedules the sending process only after the acknowledge for the final byte of the message has been received.

-The IMS T225 links support the standard INMOS communication speed of 10 Mbits/sec.
-In addition they can be used at 5 or 20 Mbits/sec for 25 MHz devices, and 20 Mbits/sec for faster devices.
+The IMS T225E links support the standard INMOS communication speed of 10 Mbits/sec.
 Links are not synchronised with ClockIn or ProcClockOut and are insensitive to their phases.
 Thus links from independently clocked systems may communicate, providing only that the clocks are nominally identical and within specification.